aseceleanu/aseceleanu.github.io/_pages/NEMO.md

 Spring 2025
 -----------------
 Project on period doubling and chaos in a system of differential equations mentored by [Prof. Glenn Ledder](https://math.unl.edu/glenn-ledder) and graduate student Michael Pieper.
-This topic is accessible to students who have taken Math 221.
+This topic is accessible to students who have taken Differential Equations (Math 221 at UNL).
 Applications will open in winter 2024.